CxrlosKenobi/SIMESAT-CanSat-V2/tasks.md

 - [ ] Clone the main repository.
 - [ ] Install requirements.
 - [ ] Test the code after cloned.
+- [ ] Add exceptions to frequent errors like OSError